Kenneth Scott Rogers

 - Born November 10, 1964 in Savannah, GA USA

-A great competitor, "The Gambler" won over 200 games in his first 18 big league seasons while losing only 139 - a winning percentage of almost .600.
+A great competitor, Kenny Rogers, "The Gambler", won 219 games in 20 big league seasons while losing only 156 - a winning percentage of almost .600 (.584).
+His nickname comes from the most famous song of his namesake, country singer Kenny Rogers.

 In 2005, he was charged with misdemeanor assault on a cameraman.
 He was suspended 20 games by Commissioner Bud Selig for the incident, but the suspension was later reduced to 13 games by an arbitrator.
-He appeared in 2005 All-Star Game giving up 2 runs in his inning of work.
+He appeared in the 2005 All-Star Game giving up 2 runs in his inning of work.
+His participation was controversial, since it took place right after the incident with the cameraman.

-In game 2 of the 2006 World Series, Rogers, pitching for the Detroit Tigers against the St. Louis Cardinals, appeared to have a brown smudge on the palm of his pitching hand during the first inning of the game.
-Fox Sports broadcasters, Tim McCarver and Joe Buck commented that the smudge appeared to be pine tar.
+In Game 2 of the 2006 World Series, Rogers, pitching for the Detroit Tigers against the St. Louis Cardinals, appeared to have a brown smudge on the palm of his pitching hand during the 1st inning.
+Fox Sports broadcasters Tim McCarver and Joe Buck commented that the smudge appeared to be pine tar.
 The smudge was not on his palm in subsequent innings.
-The Tigers went on to win the game 3-1.
+The Tigers went on to win the game, 3-1.

 - 4-time AL All-Star (1995 & 2004-2006)